dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 * covers the whole of the specification described in the -03 draft with the exception of support for malformed messages and pico second time resolution.
-(Note: this implementation does allow malformed messages to be dumped to a PCAP file).
+(Note: this implementation does allow malformed messages to be recorded separately in a PCAP file).

 * is released under the Mozilla Public License Version 2.0.